nasa/AI4LS/TOPST/ScienceCore_Curriculum_Overview.md

 ### Introduction to Space Biology Data
 This lecture provides an overview of space biology data generation, storage, access, and analysis. _Watch Lecture_

-This CoLab notebook provides an exploration of space biology data. _Complete Notebook Here_
+This CoLab notebook provides an exploration of space biology data.
+Copy this notebook to your personal Google Drive. _Complete Notebook Here_

 ### Section 1 Quiz
 _Take Quiz_